thescientist13/lit-v3-ssr-demo/README.md

 ```

 1. [ ] We're stuck with a wrapping `<template>`, which is part of Lit, as they are [DSD only](https://github.com/lit/lit/issues/3080).
 1. [ ] Still getting hydration markers (`<!--lit-part-->`) but I suppose this would be fine with or without hydration?
-Maybe the Server Only Templates based `html` function would help here?
+Even when using the Server Only Templates based `html` function.